andreaskaempf/adventofcode2021/README.md

     by managing list of possible transitions rather than building up string of characters (otherwise runs out of memory in Part 2, *hard*).
-* **Day 15** (Go, Julia): Find the lowest cost path through a graph, starting at the top right, and ending up at the bottom right, adding up any cells you enter, so as to minimize total cost; Go using graph library, Julia with Dijstra shortest-path algorithm (*medium*).
+* **Day 15** (Go, Julia): Find the lowest cost path through a graph, starting at the top left, and ending up at the bottom right, adding up any cells you enter along the path that minimizes total cost; Go using graph library, Julia with Dijstra shortest-path algorithm (*medium*).
 * **Day 16** (Python): Parse hierarchy of binary codes into numeric literals and operations.
 For part 2, recursively evaluate the resulting expression using a LISP-like interpreter approach (*medium*).
+* **Day 17** (Python): Simple projectile simulation, with search for initial "velocities" that achieve highest position, and total number of possible velocity values that reach target area; just used a simple grid search (*easy*).

 To compile and run a Go program
 * Change into the directory with the program